So You Think You Can Dance (American TV series) season 17: Round 3

-Top 3 Perform – The Final Cut (August 3, 2022)
+Top 3 Perform – Semi-Finals – The Final Cut (August 3, 2022)

-Each dancer performed a duet with their fellow contestants as well as a duet in their own style with an All Star.
+Each contestants performed a duet with their fellow contestants as well as a duet in their own style with an All Star.

 The Season 17 Finale (August 10, 2022)

-Each of the finalists performed four times: a duet with a fellow Top 12 finalist of their choice, a duet outside of their style with an All Star, a solo and in a duet with each other.
+Each of the grand-finalists performed four times: a duet with a fellow Top 12 contestant of their choice, a duet outside of their style with an All Star, a solo and in a duet with each other.